Dermal Grafts for Acne Scars At A Glance

 - This is a form of autologous collagen transfer

-- In theory it also transfers stems & fibroblasts to atrophic scars
+- Grafting transfers stems & fibroblasts to atrophic scars

 - The donor site is the back of the ear